UrukuTelal/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+//.map()
+// automatically returns a new array
+// requires a return statement - what comes after this return statement is included in the new array
+// converting data

+//.filter()
+// returns a new array
+// the return is looking for something that could be true or false - if it's true it's included in the new array.
+If it's false its not included

+//.reduce()
+// it returns a single value
+// takes 2 required params - accumulator (running total) / item (current element being processed in the array)
+// used for sums and products but it could be used for anything
+// inital value is where to start the equation - if you are adding you will usually use 0, if you are multiplying you will usually use 1
 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.